 1. Default Constructor

-A default constructor is a no-argument constructor provided by Java if you don’t explicitly define any constructor.
-It initializes object attributes with default values.
+A default constructor is a constructor with no arguments, and if you don’t explicitly define any constructor in a class, Java provides a default constructor automatically.

 Example: Default Constructor